Health Insurance in Europe for Immigrants and Expats

-With so much of Europe unified – from trade agreements to currency – it’s not surprising that expats and tourists expect that there’s a European system of healthcare as well.
+With so much of Europe unified – from trade agreements to currency – it’s not surprising that expats and tourists expect that there is a European system of healthcare as well.
 But, surprisingly, there is not.
-There is no “European healthcare system” per se.
+There is no “European medical insurance” system per se.
 Healthcare remains the responsibility of each individual country.
-The majority of European countries have universal health care, primarily administered through socialized medicine or a multi-payer system.
+The majority of countries offer universal health care, primarily administered through socialized medicine or a multi-payer system.
 The overall standards of care are very good – in some cases, outstanding.
 And all European countries boast high life expectancy, low infant mortality, and good access to physicians, pharmacies, hospitals, and clinics.

 Which European Countries Offer the Best Health Insurance?

 The majority of European countries have similar standards of care.
-However, there are some gaps between the western and Nordic countries and the southern and eastern countries.
-In the top 5 healthiest countries (Netherlands, Switzerland, Denmark, Norway, and Luxembourg, according to the 2017 Euro Health Consumer Index), the standards regarding wait times, accessibility, and preventative care far outstrip the scores from those at the bottom of the list (Greece, Romania, Bulgaria, Albania, and Cyprus).
+However, there are some gaps between the western and Nordic areas and the southern and eastern parts of Europe.
+In the top 7 healthiest countries (Switzerland, Netherlands, Norway, Denmark, Belgium, and Finland, according to the 2018 Euro Health Consumer Index), the standards regarding wait times, accessibility, and preventative care far outstrip the scores from those at the bottom of the list (Poland, Hungary, Romania, and Albania).
 A rural clinic in Albania may feel very rustic indeed compared to an urban hospital in Denmark.
 However, on the whole, visitors and expats receive excellent care.

-Some more detailed health information in the following countries:
+Some more detailed health information in the following regions:

-- International Health Insurance for Foreigners Living in France
+- Health Insurance for Foreigners Living in France

 - UK Health Insurance Plans for International Citizens

 The EU Has Some Policy Powers

 While the European Union isn’t responsible for providing healthcare, it does pass laws which do affect healthcare and health standards.
-For instance, the European Union is responsible for laws regarding food safety, consumer rights, and anti-smoking regulations.
+For instance, the EU is responsible for laws regarding food safety, consumer rights, and anti-smoking regulations.
 So while it doesn’t have a hand in, say, wait times in French hospitals or the number of pediatricians in Spain, it does play a strong role in influencing public health, public safety, and environmental standards.